arya-k/pycrazyswarm/README.md

 # What is pycrazyswarm?

 Pycrazyswarm is a series of RL environments, trained using Proximal Policy Optimizations (PPOs), complete with a simulator for CrazyFlie drones, and a 3D visualizer.
 It's compatible with Tensorboard, and a host of other tools.
-We train using [https://github.com/hill-a/stable-baselines](Stable Baselines)'s implementation of PPO, and the simulator is loosely based off of the one found in [https://github.com/USC-ACTLab/crazyswarm](Crazyswarm).
+We train using [Stable Baselines](https://github.com/hill-a/stable-baselines)'s implementation of PPO, and the simulator is loosely based off of the one found in [Crazyswarm](https://github.com/USC-ACTLab/crazyswarm).

 # Installation